Full House (manhwa): Characters

 A British actor living in Ellie's house who is forced to marry her.
-Ryder's life as a superstar was rocked by rumors, tabloid and scandal, the most recent one of him being gay and having an affair with his director.
+Ryder's life as a superstar was rocked by rumors and scandals, the most recent one of him being gay and having an affair with his director.
 He vows not to fall in love due to a broken heart over his deceased child-hood friend and sister-in-law Jasmine.
 He is seen as a player, and he has a short temper and gets jealous easily.
 He is smooth and sweet, a heavy smoker, and aspires to be a better actor who gets more than princely roles just for his face.

 In the Korean drama he is renamed as Lee Young-Jae and is played by Korean Pop Singer Rain.